Time series data from the regional council is available as open data, and processing codes, metadata and descriptions are found here.

 These data services are continually being refined and improved.
 More information and data is being made available through them each day.

-All data should be treated as raw and care needs to be taken when using the data as it may have been obtained for specific purposes and be unsuitable for, or of limited use for other purposes.
-HBRC are working to provide additional metadata to improve data interpretation.
+All data should be treated as raw and care needs to be taken when using the data as it may have been obtained for specific purposes and be unsuitable for, or of limited use for other purposes. the Regional Council are working to provide additional metadata to improve data interpretation.
 This is an ongoing project and will take time to complete.

 All data that is available via web services is provided as XML data.
 XML can be read and displayed by spreadsheet programs, or scripts can be written to automate and aggregate the process.
 Some code may be available on services such as GitHub, for time series data search for ‘Hilltop’ and then select the scripting language you are interested in.